-- A third shelter is available at the dam area, accommodates 30 people, has a large charcoal grill and electricity, and is about a half mile from the swimming beaches and park area.
+- A third shelter is available at the dam area, accommodates 30 people, has a large charcoal grill and electricity, and is about a half mile from the swimming beaches and park area

-Go to: www.recreation.gov and search for West Hill Dam or Uxbridge, MA. on the West Hill Dam link you will be able to view dates, make a payment by credit card and reserve your shelter for that special family event.
+To make reservations, go to: www.recreation.gov and search for West Hill Dam or Uxbridge, MA. on the West Hill Dam link you will be able to view dates, make a payment by credit card and reserve your shelter for that special family event.

 Park Rangers offer nature programs and are always available to answer questions.